Media - key information and statistics

 The Real Living Wage

-• 3.7 million workers, or 12.9% / 1 in 8, are paid below the real Living Wage.
+• 3.7 million jobs, or 1 in 8 jobs, are paid below the real Living Wage in April 2023.

 • There are 14,000 accredited Living Wage Employers.